paveltretyakovru/darttrack/README.md

 ```

 ### From source
-Olso you can compile application from source
+Also you can compile application from source

 ```bash
 # Clone sources